-1. Board's responsibility and leadership for meeting objectives and goals

-1.1 Setting of strategic aim, values and standards
+- 1. Board's Responsibility and Leadership on Objectives and Goals - 1.1 Setting of strategic aim, values and standards

-The responsibilities for the proper conduct in achieving objectives and long term goals lies with the Board.
+The Board is responsible in setting the strategic direction and providing stewardship of the Group in order to achieve its objectives and goals.
 The Board is committed in leading and managing the Group in an effective and responsible manner.
-Each Director has a legal duty to act in the best interest of the Company.
+Each Director has a legal duty to act in the best interests of ATA.
 The Directors, collectively and individually, are aware of their responsibilities to all stakeholders for the manner in which the affairs of the Group are managed.
 The Board sets the Group's values and standards and ensures that its obligations to stakeholders are understood and met.